juretta/launchbar-action-swift-evolution-proposals/README.md

-# LaucnhBar Action to search/list Swift Evolution Proposals
+# LaunchBar Action to search/list Swift Evolution Proposals

 Inspired by https://oleb.net/blog/2023/alfred-swift-evolution/ this is a copy of the Alfred workflow https://github.com/attaswift/alfred-swift-evolution/,